-Beyond the Lens is a series that highlight the wonderful people, places, nature, and culture that weave the fabric which is Liberia.
+Beyond the Lens is a series that highlights the wonderful people, places, nature, and culture that weave the fabric which is Liberia.

 About 10 minutes out of Totota, Tubman had an exotic getaway farm, which was more like a zoo.
 The farm housed several animals, including elephants, ostriches, and pigmy hippopotamus.
 A blog kept by a man who grew up in Liberia in the 70s and 80s contains photos of the farm and its animals from that era.

 Get a glimpse of what is now left of one of Liberia’s most historic sites in this tour of Tubman’s Farm.